Top-gg-Community/node-sdk/README.md

 # Introduction

-The base client is Topgg.Api, and it takes your top.<span>gg token and provides you with plenty of methods to interact with the API.
+The base client is Topgg.Api, and it takes your Top.<span>gg token and provides you with plenty of methods to interact with the API.

-Your Top.<span>gg token can be found [here](https://top.gg/api/docs#mybots)
+Your Top.<span>gg token can be found at `top.gg/bots/(BOT_ID)/webhooks` and copying the token.

 You can also setup webhooks via Topgg.Webhook, look down below at the examples for how to do so!